• Home

 In a person who’s never dieted to lose weight, this hormone will go down after eating; therefore, they don’t struggle with binge eating.

-Yet, unfortunately, most diseases are blamed on not eating the “right” foods and/or overeating.
+Yet, unfortunately, many diseases are blamed on not eating the “right” foods and/or overeating.
+Rarely, if ever, does anyone in the mainstream healthcare industry routinely discuss the dangers of chronic and sustained undereating.

-A sobering fact: the pressure to diet (undereat) greatly impacts disordered eating and eating disorders, because dieting is a leading risk factor for developing eating disorders.
+A sobering fact: the pressure to diet (undereat to lose weight) greatly impacts disordered eating and eating disorders, because dieting is a leading risk factor for developing eating disorders.

 If your child’s pediatrician or your doctor is unwilling to read the book by Dr. Mehler linked below, find a new physician who will read it.